 - brief overview of your company, team, and goals

-I agree with the analysts and the opinion that it is better to listen for 3 minutes than spend 15 minutes to read about something.
+I agree with the analysts and the opinion that it is better to listen for 3 minutes than spend 15 minutes reading about something.
 It’s faster, more accessible, and if the speaker is charismatic and enthusiastic, it can be even more interesting.

-This is, of course, where most of your potential customers are located.
-I have already mentioned social media advertising.
+This is the place where most of your potential customers are located.
+Although I have already mentioned social media advertising, let’s take a look at several important points:

-Instagram, Facebook, Twitter, and the growing popularity of TikTok are wide venues for advertising.
+- Instagram, Facebook, Twitter, and TikTok, which has gained high popularity lately, are wide venues for advertising.

-Most people use social networks from their mobile devices, which means the conversion rate will be quite high.
+- Most people use social networks from their mobile devices, which means that the conversion rate will be high.

-The biggest drawback of advertising is its price.
+- The biggest drawback of mobile app marketing on these channels is its price.
 But when done properly, the ROI far exceeds the costs.

 Partners and reviewers

-Take advantage of universal app campaigns.
-This is a great tool that can provide additional installations.
-The main advantages are:
+Take advantage of universal mobile application marketing campaigns.
+Google AdWords is a great tool that can help you attract numerous product installs.

-- Easy to create and manage a company
+- Easy to create and manage an advertising campaign

-- Automatic optimization within a given budget and targeting
+- Automatic optimization within a given mobile app marketing budget and targeting

 - Reach all channels available on Google at once